Sayyeah.com makes use of best practices to be accessible to folks of all kinds.

 6. Known Issues

-We’ve had some challenges in the move to WordPress which we are working to address, primarily including validation errors for unsupported attributes that have been used for Javascript.
+We’ve had some challenges working with WordPress which we are working to address, primarily including validation errors for unsupported attributes that have been used for Javascript.
+Many of our site pages no longer reside on WordPress as we work to mitigate issues by transitioning away from WordPress.

 7. Considerations